 \section{Application to vector bundles below critical rank}

-Assume that the base field $k$ is perfect and ${\rm char} (k)\neq 2$, $A$ a smooth affine $k$-algebra of Krull dimension $d\geqslant 3$, and $X=\as(A)$.
+Assume that the base field $k$ is perfect and ${\rm char} (k)\neq 2$, $A$ is a smooth affine $k$-algebra of Krull dimension $d\geqslant 3$, and $X={\rm Spec}(A)$.
 Let $\xi$ be a stable oriented vector bundle over $X$, whose classifying map is still denoted $\xi: X\to\mathrm{BSL}$.
-We will now investigate the isomorphism classes of rank $n=d-1$ (oriented) vector bundles that are stably equivalent to the given $\xi$ (if it exists).
+We will now investigate the isomorphism classes of rank $d-1$ oriented vector bundles that are stably equivalent to the given $\xi$.

 If $d\geqslant 4$ is even, we have the $\mathbb{A}^1$-homotopy fiber sequence

 We consider the two-stage Moore-Postnikov factorization (\Cref{MotMP}) of the map $\varphi: \mathrm{BSL}_{d-1}\to\mathrm{BSL}$,